getodk/docs/odk1-src/security-privacy.rst

 .. _Apache 2 License: http://www.apache.org/licenses/LICENSE-2.0

-The ODK Documentation is released under the `Creative Commons Attribution 4.0 International License <cc-by-4>`_.
+All other artifacts (for example, the ODK website and this documentation) are released under the `Creative Commons Attribution 4.0 International License <cc-by-4>`_.

 .. _cc-by-4: https://creativecommons.org/licenses/by/4.0/